A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Introduction

 The observation that type, density and location of immune cells within the tumour may be associated with prognosis in different types of cancer led to the development of the ‘immunoscore’ as a prognostic marker in cancer patients ~\citep{angell2013immune,galon2019approaches, galon2006type, galon2016immunoscore}.
 The immunoscore provides a score that increases with the density of CD8+ and CD3+ T cells both in the centre and at the margin of the tumour.
+CD3 is a protein complex and T cell co-receptor that is involved in activating both cytotoxic T cells (CD8+ naive T cells) and T helper cells (CD4+ naive T cells), and it is therefore the common antigen used to identify both CD4+ and CD8+ T cells.
 In this vein, a new immune-based, rather than a cancer-based, classification of tumours that relies on the immunoscore has been proposed in~\citep{galon2006type}, where the authors have classified tumours in four categories.
 The ‘‘hot" category comprises tumours which are highly infiltrated by T cells and thus have a high immunoscore.
 The category ‘‘altered-immunosuppressed" is for tumours with a small amount of infiltrated T cells.
 Tumours in the ‘‘altered-excluded" category are characterised by two different regions: their margin is T cell-infiltrated while the centre is not.
 Tumours in these two categories have an intermediate immunoscore.
 Finally, ‘‘cold" tumours have a low immunoscore and are often associated with a poor response to immunotherapies, since T cells are absent both in the centre of the tumour and at its margin.